cs-equitable-grading-practices/playbook/_chapters/100-grading-assignments/010-continuous-rubric.md

 ## References

-_Insert references to publications or web pages describing, evaluating, or sharing experiences with this technique.
-Then remove this text._
+_References to publications or web pages describing, evaluating, or sharing experiences with this technique._

 ## Community Discussion